vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 ## What you'll learn

-- How to set up a local blockchain with the Edge client using PolyBFT consensus.
+- How to set up a local blockchain with the Edge consensus client that uses PolyBFT consensus.
 - How to start configuring a custom blockchain environment with PolyBFT consensus.
 - Understand the key parameters required for configuring PolyBFT consensus.